Behind the Paper

 In March 2025, Goldberg et al. (2) clarified that the production of cryptides with cationic properties also occurs in proteasomal function, which for decades was thought to be limited to generating the histocompatibility complex I or degrading inhibitory proteins (IκBs) to activate nuclear factor kappa B (NF-κB) or to activate protein precursors with transcriptional regulatory functions, such as Spt23p, Mga2p, and Epe1.
 However, they also showed that the source of extraction is within substrates extracted from the cytosol, as in autophagy.
 In addition to being a first-order evolutionary step, antibacterial peptides are found in a wide variety of tissues and cells and exert broad-spectrum activity against bacteria, fungi, viruses, and some parasites.
 In addition to their cationic action, they modulate the transcriptional and translational activity in the host.
 These peptides have been termed proteasome-derived peptides (PSEI PDDPs) by Goldberg et al. They are constitutively produced, but their production can also be induced as a response to infection.
 A proteasome regulatory unit, PSME3, promotes tryptic degradation, increasing peptides with cationic terminals.
 Computational analyses of this phenomenon show that most proteasome proteins are prone to this degradation, and therefore, the proteasome's potential for PDDP production is quite powerful.
 An in silico identification using the Pepsickle algorithm (4) of potential cleavage sites to obtain amino acids between 10 and 50 units in length, rated with a minimum efficacy range based on structural comparison to peptides with proven antibacterial activity, identified 270,872 putative peptides with cationic carboxyl terminals.
 In other words, 92% of the annotated genes contain at least one peptide with a cationic terminal.
 This illustrates the enormous potential of inducing autonomous cellular immunity to treat tissue injuries, without the risk of infection, and with a strong likelihood of generating a tailored antimicrobial to combat the pathogens involved in each specific case.
 Another interbred function to be added to the Immunity Continuum, Fig. 1 of the article, shown as a poster in this post, introduces the concept of early and accurate immune specificity through multitudinous offerings.
 Taken together, new thinking is necessary to improve resistance to infection and immunity, seen as a continuum, to finally overcome it.

-The identification of Cubrisoft's (the intervention proposed in the article) mechanism of action within the autonomous cellular immunity and the regular absence of infection in lesions treated with this product are consistent with the research described by Goldberg et al. Resource-sparing is at the heart of early resistance, which profits from cytosolic protein waste and low energetic expenditure, in contrast to the reckless late adaptive defense response(1).
+The identification of Cubrisoft's (the intervention proposed in the article) mechanism of action within the autonomous cellular immunity and the regular absence of infection in lesions treated with this product are consistent with the research described by Goldberg et al. and Sourav et al..
+Resource-sparing is at the heart of early resistance, which profits from cytosolic protein waste and a low energetic expenditure, in contrast to the reckless late adaptive defense response(1).
 This evidence places Cubrisoft at the forefront of combating infection in injured tissues without toxic or unwanted effects, creating optimal conditions for the regenerative repair described in "The cell's autonomous response window for advanced healing" (1).

 References